 People ask me about the Kpopalypse radio show from time to time, and how they can listen.
 Since this blog was originally created by me as a companion to the radio show before it took on a life of its own, I think it’s time I got off my ass and put some radio information up here.
 This post therefore has all the facts that you need to know about the Kpopalypse radio show.

-KPOPALYPSE is a Korean pop radio show on Three D Radio, 93.7 FM, broadcast in Adelaide, Australia.
+KPOPALYPSE is a Korean pop radio show which broadcasts weekly on Three D Radio, a radio station in Adelaide, Australia.

 I am the DJ of this show.
 I started DJing this show in early 2012, before I started blogging, because I realised that there was no regular Korean pop program on radio in my city.
 Since I was liking k-pop at the time (and still do), and I had the power to change that reality, I did!